 The Anuruddha Project

 The Anuruddhas were a group of friends living and practicing together in the Buddha's time.
 When the Buddha visited them, he was very moved by their harmony and compassion, as they had made living together a deep part of their practice.
 The Anuruddha Project aims to follow this example, providing a place for people to come together to practice deeply together.
-This is an opportunity to join and help create a small community that will spend four months together learning about the ways of Buddhafield and ways of Buddhism.
+This is an opportunity to join and help create a small community that will spend three months exploring how to harmoniously practice Buddhism by working and living together.

 People involved in Buddhafield have come from all kinds of backgrounds and have come together, many for decades, to explore: